sumnerevans/lug-idris/lug-idris.rst

 =============================

 The basis for proofs in Idris is the ``(=)`` function.
-It takes two inputs, and returns the type of a proof that the two inputs have the same value.
+It takes two inputs, and the return type is a proof that the two inputs have the same value.

 - Any :idris:`Nat` is a natural number.
 - Any :idris:`Vect 2 Nat` is a list of two natural numbers.